 The Historical Commission reviewed this item at their March 10, 2020 and recommended "No Further Work" on this application.
-Subsequently, their meeting on July 14, 2020, the Commission reviewed the report and concurred with the recommendations that artifacts be donated to and curated with the County.
+Subsequently, at its meeting on July 14, 2020, the Commission reviewed the report and concurred with the recommendations that artifacts be donated to and curated with the County.
 The County Archaeologist concurs.
-Both resolutions are attached at the end of the report.